A magnificent marquise cut diamond engagement ring in 14k rose gold.

 The marquise diamond (a.k.a. navette cut) is a type of modified brilliant cut that resembles an American football.
 With its long and slender shape, it has a unique appeal that is well-received by people looking to make a fashion statement.

-Besides portraying an elegant appearance, one great benefit of the marquise cut is that they appear bigger when compared to other diamond shapes with similar carat weights.
+Besides portraying an elegant appearance, one main benefit of the marquise cut is that they appear bigger when compared to other diamond shapes with similar carat weights.

-The marquise brilliant cut diamond can have a varying amount of facets that depends on how it was cut (usually around 56-60 facets).
-The main difference between the different faceting patterns usually lie in the pavilion section where it can contain four, six or eight pavilion mains.
+The marquise brilliant cut diamond can have a varying amount of facets which depends on how it was cut (usually around 56-60 facets).
+This is due to the different faceting patterns where the pavilion section can be polished with four, six or eight pavilion mains.

 The marquise cut diamond above is an example of one with 8 pavilion mains in its facet pattern.

 Due to their fancy, elongated shape, it’s tricky to determine the cut quality and light return of a diamond based on a set of “ideal proportions” alone.

 Below is a table of recommended proportions that I’ve compiled based on my experience with handling well cut marquise diamonds but these “best proportions” should not be taken as a hard and fast rule.